djgrant/react-quest/README.md

 ### Introduction

-redux-quest is a lightweight library that ensures data from remote resources is passed into React components as and when it is needed.
+redux-quest is a lightweight library (2kb gzip) that ensures React components receive data from remote sources as and when it is needed.